Electromagnetic form factors and structure of the $T_{bb}$ tetraquark from lattice QCD

-where $e_q$ is the charge of quark $q$.\\ The spins and relative parities of the initial and final states combined with the current uniquely determine the Lorentz decomposition of the matrix element \eqref{eq:current} \cite{PhysRev.126.1882}.
+where $e_q$ is the charge of quark $q$.\\ The decomposition of matrix element \eqref{eq:current} is uniquely determined by the particle spin and the current $\hat \jmath$ \cite{PhysRev.126.1882}.
 For the same pseudoscalar in the initial and final state this renders a single form factor \cite{Khodjamirian:2020btr}

 while for $J^P = 1^\pm$ particles this gives \cite{PhysRevC.23.363}